steffendx/GoNorth/README.md

 ![Npc planning](https://github.com/steffendx/GoNorth/blob/master/TeaserImages/Kortisto.PNG?raw=true)

 Each object will display the different maps in which the Npc or Item is marked, the Wiki Pages in which its mentioned and all other connections.
 This way the user has a good overview what he or she has to consider when building the character or item.
+To help with balancing and moving data, GoNorth supports bulk exporting and importing of values and objects.
 More details can be found in the wiki for [npcs](https://github.com/steffendx/GoNorth/wiki/Kortisto), [items](https://github.com/steffendx/GoNorth/wiki/Styr) and [skills](https://github.com/steffendx/GoNorth/wiki/Evne).

 ### Dialog Planning (Tale)